marijnh/Eloquent-JavaScript/11_async.md

 {{index "await keyword", "control flow"}}

-Inside an `async` function, the word `await` can be put in front of an expression to wait for a promise to resolve, and only then continue the execution of the function.
+Inside an `async` function, the word `await` can be put in front of an expression to wait for a promise to resolve and only then continue the execution of the function.

 Such a function no longer, like a regular JavaScript function, runs from start to completion in one go.
-Instead, it can be _frozen_ at any point that has an `await`, and resumed at a later time.
+Instead, it can be _frozen_ at any point that has an `await`, and can be resumed at a later time.

 For non-trivial asynchronous code, this notation is usually more convenient than directly using promises.
-Even if you need to do something that doesn't fit the synchronous model, such as perform multiple actions at the same time, it is easy to combine `await` with direct use of promises.
+Even if you need to do something that doesn't fit the synchronous model, such as perform multiple actions at the same time, it is easy to combine `await` with the direct use of promises.

 ## Generators